 Fires can break out at any moment so being prepared with a Fire Safety Plan and Checklist is something we all should do.
 Keeping our families safe and secure if a disaster strikes is the one thing that should be at the top of any parent’s list.
 Every family needs to have an escape plan in case of fire.
-Kids need to know what to do and where to go.
-There are a couple things you can do to ensure that you are alerted and know how to react if a fire occurs in your home.
+Kids need to know what to do and where to go, so practice fitting the children gas mask, staying low, and following the planned exit route.
+There are a couple of things you can do to ensure that you are alerted and know how to react if a fire occurs in your home.
 I’ve made a little list below with 5 fire safety tips and checklist for creating your own Fire Safety Plan or Fire Escape Plan.

 1.)
 Install smoke alarms and check batteries or wiring regularly.